Differences Between the New Confined Space Entry Standard for Construction and 1910.146

 This is a brief summary of some of the differences found in the construction confined space standard (1926 Subpart AA) compared to the confined space standard for general industry (1910.146).
 This is not detailed and not at all to be considered exhaustive.

 The first difference is that some key definitions are introduced that are not found in 1910.146 such as host employer, controlling contractor, and entry employer.
-These are introduced because they play a key role in confined space identification, Construction confined space standard 1910.146warning signage, and in the communication of hazards.
+These are introduced because they play a key role in confined space identification, warning signage, and in the communication of hazards.
 For example, once an assessment of the workplace is made, information about the presence of a confined space or a permit-required confined space (PRCS) must be conveyed to employees, the controlling contractor, and other employers at the site in order to prohibit unauthorized entry.
 The new standard addresses the need to coordinate work activities through the controlling contractor, as well as employers working outside the permit space when their work could foreseeably affect conditions within a confined space.

 The permit program must address how the entry employer’s personnel are to receive and transfer information about a confined space from the controlling contractor and how the entry employer will ensure that it implements coordination instruction from the controlling contractor.